-Alyssa mailed me her mother’s wedding dress and was wondering if I could repurpose bits of the crochet trim into a Maya gown from our Goddess Wedding Dress Collection.
+Alyssa mailed me her mother’s wedding dress and was wondering if I could re-purpose bits of the crochet trim into a Maia gown from our Goddess Wedding Dress Collection.

 I sketched her some options as requested with rust colored trims and the crochet lace from her mom’s wedding dress.
 As I sewed, I emailed Alyssa photos of her wedding dress.

 We shipped two fittings back and forth to Washington, DC and using the phone, photos, and internet, we had a perfect fit by the final fitting.

 “Thank you, Tara Lynn!
 We had a wonderful time.
 The dress was gorgeous and got lots of compliments.
 You were amazing throughout this process.” – Alyssa S.

 Hilary came to Tara Lynn Bridal from Burlington, Vermont looking for a designer that could incorporate her Grandmother’s 1947 wedding dress into a modern, ethically-made wedding gown.

 I took the beautiful beaded motifs from her Grandmother’s gown and during an in studio consultation we draped a fitting gown for Hilary.

 The beaded applique from Hilary’s grandmother’s wedding gown 1947.